yahiagaming495/Improved_Manual_Pages/README.md

 The website is avaliable at: https://yahiagaming495.github.io/Improved_Manual_Pages/

 While I was reading a Linux manual page about a C library, I saw that there were no examples in the library (The "man" Linux command has examples in some libraries and stuff, But not all), So I made IMP (Improved Manual Pages), The re-written manual pages are not that big (3 C Libraries and 1 Linux command and some errno codes), But I am trying to make it bigger, Your contribution would really help.
-Since I don't know HTML/CSS/JavaScript, I used MkDocs (Material for MkDocs to be specific) to build the website, But the documentation/Manual pages are written by me
+Since I don't know HTML/CSS/JavaScript, I used MkDocs (Material for MkDocs to be specific) to build the website, But the manual pages (text) were written by me

 [Improved Manual Pages](https://github.com/yahiagaming495/Improved_Manual_Pages) © 2025 by [Yahia Loay](https://github.com/yahiagaming495/) is licensed under Creative Commons Attribution-NonCommercial 4.0 International